Portrait painting: 19th century

 John Singer Sargent also spanned the change of century, but he rejected overt Impressionism and Post-Impressionism.
 He was the most successful portrait painter of his era, using a mostly realistic technique often effused with the brilliant use of color.
 He was equally apt at individual and group portraits, particularly of upper-class families.
 Sargent was born in Florence, Italy to American parents.
 He studied in Italy and Germany, and in Paris.
 Sargent is considered to be the last major exponent of the British portrait tradition beginning with van Dyck.
 Another prominent American portraitist who trained abroad was William Merritt Chase.
 American society painter Cecilia Beaux, called the "female Sargent", was born of a French father, studied abroad and gained success back home, sticking with traditional methods.
 Another portraitist compared to Sargent for his lush technique was Italian-born Parisian artist Giovanni Boldini, a friend of Degas and Whistler.

-American-born Internationalist James Abbott McNeill Whistler was well-connected with European artists and also painted some exceptional portraits, most famously his Arrangement in Grey and Black, The Artist's Mother (1871), also known as Whistler's Mother.
+The American-born internationalist James Abbott McNeill Whistler was well-connected with European artists and also painted some exceptional portraits, most famously his Arrangement in Grey and Black, The Artist's Mother (1871), also known as Whistler's Mother.
 Even with his portraits, as with his tonal landscapes, Whistler wanted his viewers to focus on the harmonic arrangement of form and color in his paintings.
 Whistler used a subdued palette to create his intended effects, stressing color balance and soft tones.
 As he stated, "as music is the poetry of sound, so is painting the poetry of sight, and the subject-matter has nothing to do with the harmony of sound or of color."
 Form and color were also central to Cézanne's portraits, while even more extreme color and brush stroke technique dominate the portraits by André Derain, and Henri Matisse.

 The development of photography in the 19th century had a significant effect on portraiture, supplanting the earlier camera obscura which had also been previously used as an aid in painting.
 Many modernists flocked to the photography studios to have their portraits made, including Baudelaire who, though he proclaimed photography an "enemy of art", found himself attracted to photography's frankness and power.
 By providing a cheap alternative, photography supplanted much of the lowest level of portrait painting.
 Some realist artists, such as Thomas Eakins and Edgar Degas, were enthusiastic about camera photography and found it to be a useful aid to composition.
 From the Impressionists forward, portrait painters found a myriad number of ways to reinterpret the portrait to compete effectively with photography.
 Sargent and Whistler were among those stimulated to expand their technique to create effects that the camera could not capture.